 All children are different and healthy electronic use looks different for each child.
 Some children can self-regulate and might even put the screens down to go outside without you prompting them.
 Other kids become noticeably more anxious and quicker to lose their tempers when they spend a lot of time on screens.
 It’s important for parents to communicate with their children and put controls and restrictions on their children’s practice of electronic games.

 Knowing when to seek help for video addiction can be difficult.
-If your teen experiencing any of the following symptoms a psychiatric evaluation may be needed.
+If your teen is experiencing any of the following symptoms, a psychiatric evaluation may be needed:

 - Child lacks enjoyment in activities he/she formally enjoyed doing with a preoccupation in electronic gaming/device use